mmesofavoured/alx-project-0x00-setup/README.md

 The `Card` component is reused multiple times on the Landing page to demonstrate component reusability and modular UI design in React and Next.js.

+## Typing Components

+TypeScript interfaces are used to strongly type component props.
+The `PillProps` interface is defined in the `interfaces` directory and reused across components to ensure type safety and reusability.